codynhanpham/wordle-solver/README.md

 ***Note:*** *The dictionary used for this app includes a lot more words than that Wordle's word bank (see [Footnote and Credits](https://github.com/codynhanpham/wordle-solver#footnote-and-credits)).
 As a result, some words in the result list, even the suggested word, may not be valid in Wordle.
 If this is the case, just choose another word!*

 ## Example Game
-Let use the Wordle Archive game #221 [here](https://www.devangthakkar.com/wordle_archive/?221) as an example!
+Let use the Wordle Archive game #221 [here](https://mywordle.strivemath.com/?word=svrfv) as an example!

+*Edit: The Wordle Archive site got a copyright notice and shut down recently, so the URL above links to mywordle.me, a "custom" Wordle game instead*

 My starter word is `ALERT`, then I just have to plug the output of the game into the app like so:
 ```